-What you need to know as a medical device marketer
+What you need to know as a medical device marketer, including medical device regulations in the UK.

 Following a delayed transition, the new European Medical Device Regulation (EU MDR) is finally here after 4 years of industry, regulator and Notified Body preparation.
 You've likely heard your regulatory, clinical, and post-market surveillance teams discussing these requirements, but how does it impact medical device advertising and promotion in Europe?
 And how does it affect you as a medical device marketer?